 Before I begin talking about the scanning process, I want to point out some of the things that are displayed on the screen shown in the figure above.
 I absolutely love the fact that the software explains exactly what is going to happen, and how the information that it collects will be used.
 There is no technical jargon and no ambiguity.
 The software essentially tells you that it is going to scan your Active Directory and compare the settings within it to industry standards and best practices in order to generate a collection of reports.
 Furthermore, the screen tells you in no uncertain terms of the software will read information from the Active Directory, but will not make any changes.

-The results screen displays various key statistics in sort of a dashboard view.
+The results screen displays various key statistics in a dashboard view.
 Key information is displayed in a series of boxes that make it very easy to digest the information.
-As you look at the figure below, for example, you can see that I have one account that has administrative access, and I have four accounts with expired passwords.
-I can also see that the password policies are based on settings within the PoseyLab.com domain.
-The Password Policy Compliance box shows a yellow indicator next to my domain, indicating that there are probably some password policy settings that could be a little bit stronger.
+As you look at the figure below, for example, you can see that I have one account that has administrative access, and I have four accounts in which passwords are not required.
+I can also see that the password policies are based on settings within the PoseyLabs.com domain.
+The Password Policy Compliance box shows a red indicator next to my domain, indicating that there are some password policy settings that need to be stronger.

-OK, so what about that yellow indicator that I mentioned earlier?
-If I click on the Password Policy Compliance box, I am taken to a screen like the one shown below that lists various industry standards such as NIST and PCI.
+So with that said, I want to go back to something that I briefly mentioned earlier.
+The Password Policy Compliance box contains a colored indicator that reflects the password policy’s health.
+In my case, this indicator was red.
+I found that if I click on this indicator, I am taken to a screen like the one shown below that lists various industry standards such as NIST and PCI.
 For each standard, there is an indicator icon that tells whether the current password policy is compliant, partially compliant, or non-compliant with the policy.

 You can click on any one of these standards to see the areas in which your password policy does not measure up.
 As you can see in the figure below, Password Auditor does not clutter your screen with settings that are OK the way that they are.
 It only shows you the settings that you might want to address.